guidovranken/openssl-x509-vulnerabilities/README.md

 # openssl-x509-vulnerabilities

-These programs will run just fine, unless any of the following events occur.
+These programs will run just fine, unless memory allocation or thread locking fails at certain places in the code.

+Tested on OpenSSL 1.1.0b on 64 bit Linux.

 Comment by OpenSSL: